okanzkaya/PropertyFO/README.md

 ## Technology Stack

-- **MongoDB:** For storing data related to properties, tenants, leases, and transactions.
+- **MySQL:** For storing data related to properties, tenants, leases, and transactions.
 - **Express.js:** For backend API and server management.
 - **React.js:** For building a responsive and user-friendly frontend.
 - **Node.js:** For server-side logic and operations.